OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Note: both median SCM and CRMs significantly underestimate LWP --> extra fidelity in CRMs maybe doesn't buy you anything?
 * This is about the simplest mixed phase cloud you can represent, but models still shit the bed.

-# Notes on Testing CLoud Microphysics Parameterizations in NCAR CAM5 with M-PACE observations
+# Notes on Testing CLoud Microphysics Parameterizations in NCAR CAM5 with M-PACE observations [CAM_IN]
 * CAM 3 had single-moment microphysics.
 * But CAM 5 has double moment microphysics
 * Double moment schemes allow cloud properties to be physically coupled to aerosols